Loudspeaker enclosure: Transmission line

-Quarter wave enclosure
+Quarter-wave enclosure

-A quarter wave resonator is a transmission line tuned to form a standing quarter wave at a frequency somewhat below the driver's resonance frequency F_{s}.
-When properly designed, a port that is of much smaller diameter than the main pipe located at the end of the pipe then produces the driver's backward radiation in phase with the speaker driver itself; greatly adding to the bass output.
-Such designs tend to be less dominant in certain bass frequencies than the more common bass reflex designs and followers of such designs claim an advantage in clarity of the bass with a better congruency of the fundamental frequencies to the overtones.
-Some loudspeaker designers like Martin J. King and Bjørn Johannessen consider the term quarter wave enclosure as a more fitting term for most transmission lines and since acoustically, quarter wavelengths produce standing waves inside the enclosure that are used to produce the bass response emanating from the port.
+A quarter-wave resonator is a transmission line tuned to form a standing quarter wave at a frequency somewhat below the driver's resonance frequency F_{s}.
+When properly designed, a port that is of much smaller diameter than the main pipe located at the end of the pipe then produces the driver's backward radiation in phase with the speaker driver itself, greatly adding to the bass output.
+Such designs tend to be less dominant in certain bass frequencies than the more common bass reflex designs, and followers of such designs claim an advantage in clarity of the bass with a better congruency of the fundamental frequencies to the overtones.
+Some loudspeaker designers like Martin J. King and Bjørn Johannessen consider the term quarter wave enclosure as a more fitting term for most transmission lines, and since acoustically, quarter wavelengths produce standing waves inside the enclosure that are used to produce the bass response emanating from the port.
 These designs can be considered a mass-loaded transmission line design or a bass reflex design, as well as a quarter wave enclosure.
 Quarter wave resonators have seen a revival as commercial applications with the onset of neodymium drivers that enable this design to produce relatively low bass extensions within a relatively small speaker enclosure.

 Tapered quarter-wave pipe

 The tapered quarter-wave pipe (TQWP) is an example of a combination of transmission line and horn effects.
 It is highly regarded by some speaker designers.
-The concept is that the sound emitted from the rear of the loudspeaker driver is progressively reflected and absorbed along the length of the tapering tube, almost completely preventing internally reflected sound being retransmitted through the cone of the loudspeaker.
-The lower part of the pipe acts as a horn while the top can be visualised as an extended compression chamber.
+The concept is that the sound emitted from the rear of the loudspeaker driver is progressively reflected and absorbed along the length of the tapering tube, almost completely preventing internally reflected sound from being retransmitted through the cone of the loudspeaker.
+The lower part of the pipe acts as a horn, while the top can be visualised as an extended compression chamber.
 The entire pipe can also be seen as a tapered transmission line in inverted form.
 (A traditional tapered transmission line, confusingly also sometimes referred to as a TQWP, has a smaller mouth area than throat area.)
 Its relatively low adoption in commercial speakers can mostly be attributed to the large resulting dimensions of the speaker produced and the expense of manufacturing a rigid tapering tube.
 The TQWP is also known as a Voigt pipe, and was introduced in 1934 by Paul G. A. H. Voigt, Lowther's original driver designer.